Short-handed Florida stuns No. 6 Tennessee 75-49

 Tennessee: The Vols had won four in a row in the series and a fifth straight seemed like a lock given Florida’s injury situation.
 But the Gators exposed Tennessee’s biggest weakness: a lack of a post presence.

-Florida: Coach Mike White seems to get his best from his guys against top competition.
+Florida: White seems to get his best from his guys against top competition.
 The Gators now have wins of 17, 22 and 26 points against top-10 teams during White’s six seasons.

 UP NEXT